hatonthecat/Sparkfun-Artemis-Nano-File-Server/Project Log.md

 Returning to one of the things mentioned in the log yesterday - bootloaders - I want to briefly examine why it was a good idea to start with the Sparkfun Variable Bootloader to test functionality (read: signal responses such as LED programming) of the Sparkfun Artemis Redboard Nano, and why, after just one day, I'm already looking for reasons to use the Ambiq Secure Bootloader.

-First, a bit of background.I'm in my mid-30s.
+First, a bit of background.
+I'm in my late-30s.
 Prior to yesterday, I have never attempted to program a microcontroller.
 I have, however, installed thousands, if not tens of thousands, linux and windows (and a handful of PowerPC MaC) operating systems in over 25 years, from Windows 95 on.
 My youtube channel has a few "boot linux from RAM" videos: https://youtu.be/MMFIzx3Cm9Q

 So in between, "I'm a middle-aged newb to MCUs" and "I know what I'm doing" (see Sparkfun's highly reccomended instructions, for newbs):